ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 Oral prayer is well enough, and has its effect, especially upon yourself, in clarifying your vision and strengthening your faith, but it is not your oral petitions which get you what you want.
 In order to get rich you do not need a "sweet hour of prayer;" you need to "pray without ceasing."
 And by prayer I mean holding steadily to your vision, with the purpose to cause its creation into solid form, and the faith that you are doing so.

+"Believe that ye receive them."

-## CHAPTER Eight: Thinking in The Certain Way
+## Chapter Eight: Thinking in The Certain Way

 Once you have clearly formed your vision, the whole matter turns on receiving.
 When you have formed it, it is well to make an oral statement, addressing the supreme in gratitude.
 Then, from that moment on you must, in mind, receive what you ask for.

 Live in the new house, wear the fine clothes, ride in the automobile, go on the journey, and confidently plan for greater journeys.
 Think and speak of all the things you have asked for in terms of actual present ownership.
 Imagine an environment and a financial condition exactly as you want them, and live all the time in that mental environment and financial condition until they take physical shape.

 Mind, however, that you do not do this as a mere dreamer and castle builder.
-Hold to the FAITH that the imaginary is being realized and to your PURPOSE to realize it.
+Hold to the faith that the imaginary is being realized and to your purpose to realize it.
 Remember that it is faith and purpose in the use of the imagination which make the difference between the scientist and the dreamer.

 And having learned this fact, it is here that you must learn the proper use of the will.

-## CHAPTER Nine
+## Chapter Nine

 How To Use The Will

-TO SET ABOUT GETTING RICH IN A SCIENTIFIC WAY, you do not try to apply your will power to anything outside of yourself.
+To set about getting rich in a scientific way, you do not try to apply your will power to anything outside of yourself.

 You have no right to do so, anyway.
 It is wrong to apply your will to other men and women in order to get them to do what you wish done.

 It is as flagrantly wrong to coerce people by mental power as it is to coerce them by physical power.
 If compelling people by physical force to do things for you reduces them to slavery, compelling them by mental means accomplishes exactly the same thing; the only difference is in methods.
-If taking things from people by physical force is robbery, them taking things by mental force is robbery also.
+If taking things from people by physical force is robbery, then taking things by mental force is robbery also.
 There is no difference in principle.

 You have no right to use your will power upon another person, even "for his own good," for you do not know what is for his good.
 The science of getting rich does not require you to apply power or force to any other person, in any way whatsoever.
 There is not the slightest necessity for doing so.
 Indeed, any attempt to use your will upon others will only tend to defeat your purpose.